loicoudot/java4cpp-sample/README.md

 This project contains two parts :

 1. A Java parts that define some classes that we want to use our C++ demos.
-1. A C++ parts that use the proxyes class to demonstrate the functionnalities:
+1. A C++ parts that use the proxies class to demonstrate the functionnalities:

  - Instanciation of Java object
  - Calling methods